mangroveai/improved-crawler/README.md

 ```
 poetry shell
 ```
-To actvate the virtual environment.
+To activate the virtual environment.
 ```
 cdk deploy
 ```